 What is Worldbuilding?

-Worldbuilding is the construction of an imaginary setting.
+Worldbuilding is the construction of an imaginary setting in fiction.
 It can be as small as a room where an entire story takes place, or as massive as an entire multiverse.

 For many sci-fi and fantasy writers who create their own fictional realities, worldbuilding goes much deeper than simply drawing a geographical map.
 It includes history, linguistics, anthropology, biology, ecology, technology, and even physics.